 Plunket has created a few handy water safety tips for New Zealand families to say safe this summer.

-Your child should have constant active adult supervision whether they’re in a bath, swimming pool, paddling pool, spa pool, lake, sea, or river.
+Your child should have constant active adult supervision whether they’re in a bath, swimming pool, paddling pool, spa pool, lake, sea, or river (click here for more details on warning signs you might need to look out for).
 Never rely on older children for supervision as they can easily be distracted, and it’s important to put away your phone to ensure your little ones have your full focus.
 Keep babies and toddlers within arm’s reach around water, and although flotation aids are a fun addition, never rely on flotation rings or armbands to keep your tamariki safe, as they may become loose or there may be strong currents or rips, especially in rivers, lakes, or seas.

 If you’re spending time at a swimming pool, or you have one at home, ensure the pool is fenced and complies with legal requirements, making sure safety latches are working correctly and that gates are never blocked open.
 As soon as you’ve finished using a bath, paddling pool, or container, take the risk away by emptying them immediately, and check your house and garden for anything that collects water and turn it upside down so water can’t pool.

 It’s great to have some preventative plans in place to keep your little ones safe.
 On a boat, life jackets must be worn always, fit snugly and have a crotch strap.
 Also consider teaching your child to wear a life jacket whenever they’re around water.
 For extra safety in the bath or shower, use a non-slip bathmat.

 Most importantly, enjoy spending time with your tamariki to have positive early experiences around water this summer.
 Take children to the pool for a splash around and help them to learn to enjoy and respect water from an early age, so they can learn essential skills to keep them safe in water for life.

 For more information, check out half price swimming lessons for Plunket kids on the Auckland Council Pools & Leisure website.